w3c/wcag3/informative/guidelines/interactive-components/expected-behavior.md

 * As a person who needs more effort to learn the purposes of controls in a website or app, I want to see controls that closely resemble the conventions for my operating system and user agent.
 * [TODO] I need to understand my options and the tasks I can perform and I can identify the controls I can interact with in order to complete actions.
 *  [TODO] I need the order of content and interactions to remain consistent throughout my session, so that my expectations of how I interact with content are satisfied.
+* As a user, I need the controls to do what they say they will do.
+* As a user, I shouldn’t be overwhelmed or confused by the controls or interface.
+* As an individual with working and/or photographic memory difficulties, or limitations to my field of vision, I need to be able to rely on a predictable and familiar placement of controls throughout a critical flow.